Loh Boon Siew

-Loh Boon Siew (駱文秀 (Lo̍h Bûn-siù, Lok3 Man4 Sau3, Luò Wénxiù); 1915 – 1995) also known by locals as “Mr Honda”, was a Penangite tycoon and the first sole distributor of Honda motorcycles in Malaysia.
+Loh Boon Siew (駱文秀 (Lo̍h Bûn-siù, Lok3 Man4 Sau3, Luò Wénxiù); 1915 – 1995) also known by locals as "Mr Honda", was a Penangite tycoon and the first sole distributor of Honda motorcycles in Malaysia.

 Early life

 Loh Boon Siew was born in Hui'an County, Fujian, China.
 He spent his childhood collecting pig dung (used as fuel) to make a living.
-At the age of 12, he arrived in Penang from China with five friends, among them Loh Poh Heng and Loh Say Bee.
+At the age of 12, he arrived in Penang with five friends, among them Loh Poh Heng and Loh Say Bee.
 He had no formal education and could only speak in his mother tongue of Hokkien.
-He worked as an apprentice car mechanic upon his arrival.